Before we can continue, we need to set up a development environment.

 After completing the last step, click the “Create” button.
 Your new virtual OS should now appear in the menu.
 Right click on it, and go to “Settings”.
 Click on the “System” tab and then the “Processor” tab.
 Increase the Processor(s) to 2.
 If this screen prevents you from increasing processors, you likely need to enable virtualization in your computer’s BIOS/UEFI settings.

-Next, go to the “Storage” tab and click the “Empty” CD icon.
-Select the Xubuntu iso file you downloaded earlier.
+Next, go to the “Storage” tab and in the “Attributes” column, beside the “Optical Drive” indicator, click the round, blue icon.
+This will present a drop-down menu.
+Click “Choose Virtual Optical Disk File…” and select the Xubuntu ISO file you downloaded earlier.
 If you aren’t sure where to find it, start by looking in your Downloads folder.

 With all that complete, click “OK” to save the changes.